alexa-games/litexa/docs/book/extensions.md

 ### 2) Compiler Extension

-The `compiler` specification can whitelist event types, and add validators for:
+The `compiler` specification can instruct the runtime to accept additional event types, and add validators for:

 1. skill manifest (validated during deployment)
 2. skill interaction model (validated during deployment)